Learn More About Web Development Classes in Los Angeles

 What to Learn in Addition to Web Development

-On its own, web development is a powerful and versatile skill set to have in your back pocket, but adding one or two additional skills to the mix can broaden your skies even more.
+On its own, web development is a powerful and versatile skill set to have in your back pocket, but adding one or two additional skills to the mix can broaden your horizons even more.
 Since web development has so many marketable applications, it’s important to choose skills that will complement your current skill set, giving you more tools to accomplish your goals.
 For example, if you’re invested in creating web products that provide a positive experience for users, you’d likely benefit from learning web design.

 Depending on your interests, you may also want to explore skills like the following:

-UX Design centers on giving website and app users a good experience by ensuring that digital products are user-friendly, accessible, and engaging.
+- UX Design centers on giving website and app users a good experience by ensuring that digital products are user-friendly, accessible, and engaging.
 UX includes skills like user research, prototyping, information architecture, and Figma.

-UI Design aims to create highly functional and interactive digital products by laying out responsive elements such as buttons, links, tabs, menus, scroll bars, sliders, search fields, icons, and animations.
+- UI Design aims to create highly functional and interactive digital products by laying out responsive elements such as buttons, links, tabs, menus, scroll bars, sliders, search fields, icons, and animations.
 This skill set incorporates user research, prototyping, visual design principles, and Figma.

-Graphic Design can enhance any website, app, or software by providing high-quality visuals that can’t be achieved through coding.
+- Graphic Design can enhance any website, app, or software by providing high-quality visuals that can’t be achieved through coding.
 The leading Graphic Design skills include Photoshop, Illustrator, InDesign, and the ability to apply design principles appropriately.

-Digital Marketing not only steers traffic toward websites and apps but may in fact be the reason for building a website/app in the first place.
+- Digital Marketing not only steers traffic toward websites and apps but may, in fact, be the reason for building a website/app in the first place.
 Popular Digital Marketing skills include SEO/SEM, email marketing, content marketing, digital analytics, and social media marketing.

-SEO plays a vital role in ushering traffic toward websites.
+- SEO plays a vital role in ushering traffic toward websites.
 This skill set involves optimizing digital products to rank highly in search engines like Google.
 Common SEO strategies include link building, keyword research, and publishing valuable content.

-Blogging is one of the most popular forms of content creation for website owners, making it a valuable skill to learn alongside web development.
+- Blogging is one of the most popular forms of content creation for website owners, making it a valuable skill to learn alongside web development.

-Software Engineering is a more complex skill set that includes both full-stack development and additional skills such as SQL, mathematics, logic, software testing, database administration, cloud computing, debugging, Linux, Agile, Atom, and source control management (SCM).
+- Software Engineering is a more complex skill set that includes both full-stack development and additional skills such as SQL, mathematics, logic, software testing, database administration, cloud computing, debugging, Linux, Agile, Atom, and source control management (SCM).

 Web Development Certificates and Certification